-It should also be noted that real buildings are unlikely to have such a linear relationship due to variable cooling system efficiency.
+It should also be noted that real buildings are unlikely to have such a linear relationship due to variable cooling system efficiency (most systems have a peak efficiency above which they become less efficient or hit peak capacity).
 The behaviour of chilling energy use at zero, precisely zero due simulation not having a non zero inactive state, will be discussed later (see section 3.2.5).